Stock Market Prediction Using Node Transformer Architecture Integrated with BERT Sentiment Analysis: Experiments and Results

 \subsection{Evaluation Metrics}

 The prediction target $y_{i,t+h}$ is the closing price $C_{t+h}$ at horizon $h \in \{1, 5, 20\}$ trading days.
 Price-level prediction was chosen as the primary target because it provides intuitive interpretation of forecast accuracy and aligns directly with practical trading applications where position sizing depends on expected price levels rather than percentage changes.
 A known concern with price-level forecasting is that daily stock prices exhibit strong persistence, meaning that even a trivial model predicting tomorrow's price as today's can achieve low MAPE.
 To guard against this artifact, the evaluation framework includes metrics specifically designed to measure predictive skill beyond persistence: Theil's U benchmarks against the naive random walk, directional accuracy assesses trend detection independent of magnitude, and the Information Coefficient evaluates cross-sectional ranking.
 Return-based metrics are also reported (Section~\ref{subsec:results}) to complement the price-level analysis.
 Together, these metrics assess model performance from complementary angles, covering magnitude accuracy, scale sensitivity, directional correctness, relative forecasting skill, and cross-sectional ranking.
-Return-based accuracy is also verified to confirm that results are not artifacts of the evaluation target (Section~\ref{subsec:results}).

 Mean Absolute Percentage Error (MAPE) measures the average magnitude of prediction errors as a percentage of actual values, making it scale-invariant and directly interpretable across stocks with different price levels: